HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Introduction

 > "A vintage 32-bit register-memory model CPU ?
 You got to be kidding me.
 Shouldn't we design a modern superscalar, multi-core RISC based 32-bit machine?
 Or even better 64-bit?.
 After all, this is the 21st century and not the eighties.
-A lot happened since the nineties."
+A lot happened since then."
 >
 > "Well why not.
 Think vintage."
 >